Learning how to grow tomatoes is incredibly rewarding and, for tomato lovers, there is NOTHING like a fresh off-the-vine-tomato.

 Taking Care of Your Tomato Plants

 Tomatoes are heavy feeders and heavy drinkers.
 What does that mean?
-Because tomatoes grow so rapidly in the heat, they need a lot of support in the water and fertilizer department.
+Tomatoes experience exponential growth in the heat and they need consistent the water and fertilizer.

-Grow tomatoes in a high quality soil with a good water holding capacity and a good draining capacity.
+Grow tomatoes in a high quality soil with good water holding and draining capacity.
 Soil that doesn’t drain well will lead to root rot in tomatoes.
-My personal favourite for tomatoes is a composted bark soil.
-Soil with composted bark holds water, drains well, and maintains a neutral pH.

-Using mulch around the base of tomato plants helps hold in moisture.
-I highly recommend using mulch around the base of tomatoes everywhere: in the ground, in raised beds, and in pots.
-Any organic mulch – that is a mix of chopped leaves, stems, and bark – will work well here.
+I recommend using mulch around the base of tomatoes everywhere: in the ground, in raised beds, and in pots.
+Any organic mulch that is a mix of chopped leaves, stems, and bark will work well here.

 How much water should you put on your tomato plant?

 Tomatoes grow best with consistent water.
 If they go through repeated cycles of severe wilting, their calcium transport system may become compromised and they may develop blossom end rot.